 The Mercer Island School District is focused on successfully preparing all students for their future.
-The Mercer Island Primary Enrichment Program (grades K through 2) is intended to serve our "most highly capable".
-The Mercer Island Highly Capable Program is designed to meet the academic needs of our students in grades 3 through 12 who are identified as our "most highly capable" students based upon Mercer Island School District's identification and selection process.
+Mercer Island School District's Primary Enrichment Services (grades K through 2) are intended to serve our "most highly capable".
+Mercer Island Highly Capable Services is designed to meet the academic needs of our students in grades 3 through 12 who are identified as our "most highly capable" students based upon Mercer Island School District's identification and selection process.

 - Expansion of academic attainments and intellectual skills;

 - Stimulation of intellectual curiosity, independence, and responsibility;